brunoterkaly/virtual-machine-scale-sets/README.md

 ###Stressing the VMs in the scale set

-- **Step 1 -** SSH into each of the three VM's and the scale set
+- **Step 1 -** SSH into each of the three VMs and the scale set
 - **Step 2 -** Install stress
 - **Step 3 -** Run stress
 - **Step 4 -** Run top

 This next section will discuss or explain the upcoming images that follow this narrative.

-#### Step 1 of 4 - SSH into each of the three VM's and the scale set
+#### Step 1 of 4 - SSH into each of the three VMs and the scale set

-We will need to be logged into each of the VM's and the scale set so that we could install stress and run it.
+We will need to be logged into each of the VMs and the scale set so that we could install stress and run it.

 #### Step 2 of 4 - Install stress